 Changing an industry and adopting better production practices does not happen overnight, even if technical solutions seem to be within reach.
 The process of substituting DMFa, like many others, needs a mindshift.
 This story shows that collaborative efforts, open communication and stakeholder engagement can bring more lasting sustainable change to an industry than individual action could.
 In September 2020, I hosted a ZDHC InConnect digital meeting on the topic.
-More than 25 brands participated, of which a majority confirmed to already implement strategies on DMFa-substitution.
+More than 25 brands participated, of which a majority confirmed to already implement or plan to implement strategies on DMFa-substitution.
 From a consumer’s perspective, the change is mostly unnoted.
 For producers it is a reliable sign that brands’ commitments are put into action.

 DMFa is a solvent used in plastics, rubber, and polyurethane (PU) coating.
 It has a strong smell in finished products.
 The harmful properties of these solvents make them the subject of regulatory action restricting their use and allowable concentrations in finished products.
 It is therefore listed in product restricted substances lists (P-RSL) and assessed in final product testing.
 It is a volatile organic compound with links to reproductive toxicological issues.

 Connect with your suppliers and manufacturers and raise awareness for sourcing from and using DMFa-free material production.
 It is important to distinguish DMFa-free production from “DMFa-free products”, which may have been produced with DMFa technology but DMFa residuals have been removed from the final good with a lot of effort.
 Only DMFa-free production, the substitution of the substance in the production process is solving the risk associated with DMFa.